-NAACCR Name: RX SUMM--Systemic/SurSeq XML NAACCR ID: rxSummSystemicSurSeq
+Item Length: 1 NAACCR Item #: 1639 NAACCR Name: RX SUMM--Systemic/SurSeq XML NAACCR ID: rxSummSystemicSurSeq

 This data item records the sequence of any systemic therapy and surgery given as first course of therapy for those patients who had both systemic therapy and surgery.
-For the purpose of coding systemic treatment sequence with surgery, 'Surgery' is defined as a Surgical Procedure of Primary Site (codes 10-90) or Scope of Regional Lymph Node Surgery (codes 2-7) or Surgical Procedure of Other Site (codes 1-5).
+For the purpose of coding systemic treatment sequence with surgery, 'Surgery' is defined as a Surgery of Primary Site 2023 (codes A100-A900 or B100-B900) or Scope of Regional Lymph Node Surgery (codes 2-7) or Surgical Procedure of Other Site (codes 1-5).